-Without adjustment for contingency the RSD is forecast as December 2021, representing a four-month delay from the April 2016 Program Plan.
-This was necessitated as a result of the delayed issuance of the FFGA.
-With the addition of approximately five months of contingency to account for potential risk to the project, the RSD is anticipated as April 2022, which also represents a similar four-month delay to the Program Plan.
-Additionally, due to FTA contingency requirements, an FFGA RSD will also be tracked.
+In November 2017 a new Program Plan (baseline) was established.
+Without adjustment for contingency, the Revenue Service Date (RSD) is forecast as December 2021.
+With the addition of approximately five months of contingency to account for potential risk to the project, the RSD is anticipated as April 2022.
+Due to FTA contingency requirements, an FFGA RSD will also be tracked.
 This date is forecast as August 22, 2022 and represents the final milestone in the Program Plan.